- Mattress Toppers

 Memory Foam or Latex – Do you prefer the doughy slow reacting, molding, sinking-in feeling of memory foam or the reactive, supportive, springy feel of latex topper?
 Memory foam seems to have a “love it” or “hate it” following.
 Other considerations are if you have issues with heat and are a hot sleeper.
 People, who normally do not sleep hot, will be fine with any of our memory foam products, but if you start out being a “hot sleeper”, you may benefit by going with latex.
 Many customers are becoming more environmentally conscience/aware of products they purchase and use.
 Sleep Warehouse’s natural latex is one of the best eco green topper options available.
 The latex is a low/no odor product, as compared to memory foam, which will have a “new foam smell”(which dissipates quickly over time).
 People who move/roll around while sleeping on their mattress top frequently tend to prefer latex, while those who like to snuggle in and stay in one spot like the conforming traits of memory foam.

 Firmness & Density – This choice many times is the most difficult for customers as everyone’s personal preferences are different.
-In most cases, we could send customers interested in a natural latex topper (for example they cannot decide on either our Med-Soft or Med-Firm latex) one or the other and they would be much happier then what they are currently sleeping on.
+In most cases, we could send customers interested in a natural latex topper (for example they cannot decide on either our Soft or Medium latex) one or the other and they would be much happier then what they are currently sleeping on.
 The same goes for memory foam, with our Aerus or Sensus products.
 Through review of our detailed product information on each topper page, customers should be able to easily narrow down their selection.
 If you are still unsure, do not hesitate to give us a call.
 In almost all cases, through discussion with the customer we can verify their topper choice and give them confidence that they are selecting the exact right product.

 Topper Thickness – General guidelines are 2” for someone who weighs less then 180lbs and is typically a back or stomach sleeper.
 Side sleepers with shoulder, arm and hip issues tend to benefit from a 3” topper, as well as customer who are + 180lbs.
 We normally try and keep customers on the thinnest topper they believe will work for them.
 Specifically with memory foam, thick toppers can be hot and cause a “hammocking” feeling.
 This is not normally an issue with latex due to its support.
 For customers requiring 4” toppers, we provide them with 2 qty 2” toppers at a reduced cost.
 This provides advantages over a single 4” topper and in most cases longer product life.
 Please call us for any custom sizing requirements, as we are happy to assist you with that.